FueledByOCHD/Realms-Invasion-Info-Center/README.md

 ### **Realms Invasion Status**

-Realms Invasion Mods are on hole while I focus my attention on [**Invade 'Prototypes'**]() which will be the simi-typed version of the complete Invasion Modset, as well as while I develop out [**Realms Invasion 'Projects'**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tools/Projects/RI_Projects.md) out to allow me to more effectivly develop and maintain them.
+Realms Invasion Mods are on hole while I focus my attention on [**Invade 'Prototypes'**]() which will be the [simi-typed](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/README.md#what-are-types) version of the complete Invasion Modset, as well as while I develop out [**Realms Invasion 'Projects'**](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/Tools/Projects/RI_Projects.md) out to allow me to more effectivly develop and maintain all my projects.